alex-latham/enigma/README.md

 * [Submission](https://backend.turing.io/module1/projects/enigma/submission)
 * [Evaluation Rubric](https://backend.turing.io/module1/projects/enigma/rubric)

+## How to Use ENIGMA
+This tool has several tools available for use, including four command line interfaces (CLIs).
+An explanation for each is below:
+* `lib/encrypt.rb`: takes two arguments--the location of an existing message file and an output location for encrypted text.
+Information about the encryption is returned in the CLI.
+* `lib/decrypt.rb`: takes four arguments--the location of an encrypted file, an output location for decrypted text, a five-digit encryption key, and a six-digit date in DDMMYY format.
+Information about the decryption is returned in the CLI.
+* `lib/crack.rb`: takes three arguments--the location of an encrypted file, an output location for cracked text, and a six-digit encryption date in DDMMYY format.
+Information about the crack is returned in the CLI.
+* `runner.rb`: opens a pry session in which every command available to ENIGMA is available for testing purposes.
+Use `cd enigma` followed by `ls` to see a list of all methods.

 ## Self Assessment
 * **Functionality: 4**
   - Cracking method and command line interface successfully implemented.